-Marietta College Physician Assistant Program students are expected to perform and be competent in many functions and tasks which signify that the individual is prepared for entry into clinical PA practice; in a professional role, the PA will provide medical services under the supervision of a Doctor of Medicine or Doctor of Osteopathy in accordance with the laws of medical practice.
-The services must, for the safety and welfare of the patient, be of the same professional quality that would be rendered by the supervising physician.
+Marietta College Physician Assistant Program students are expected to perform and be competent in many functions and tasks which signify that the individual is prepared for entry into clinical PA practice; in a professional role, the PA will provide medical services in accordance with state laws of medical practice.
+The services must, for the safety and welfare of the patient, be of the same professional quality that would be rendered by other providers.
 The PA must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.

 Candidates for the PA profession must have somatic sensation and the functional use of the senses of vision and hearing.
 Candidates' diagnostic skills will also be lessened without the functional use of the senses of equilibrium, smell and taste.
 Additionally, they must have sufficient exteroceptive sense (touch, pain, and temperature), sufficient proprioceptive sense (position, pressure, movement, stereognosis, and vibratory) and sufficient motor function to permit them to carry out the activities described in the sections that follow.
 They must be able to integrate all information received by whatever sense(s) employed, consistently, quickly, and accurately, and they must have the intellectual ability to learn, integrate, analyze and synthesize data.

 Candidates for the PA profession must have abilities and skills including observation, communication, motor, conceptual, integrative and quantitative, and behavioral and social.
 Reasonable technological accommodations can be made for some handicaps in the above areas, but such a candidate should be able to perform in a reasonably independent manner.